FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.2 and Inkscape 0.48/Module 2 Lab.md

 First we’ll examine the map units and distance units set for this “unprojected” map.

-4. From the menu bar, select ProjectProject Properties.
+4. From the menu bar, select Project->Project Properties.
 5. Click the CRS tab to view the Coordinate Reference System information for the project file.

 Notice that the selected coordinate system is set to WGS 84, which is an unprojected coordinate system.